-- We believe that we have set base salaries at a sufficient level to discourage excessive or unnecessary risk taking.
+• We believe that we have set base salaries at a sufficient level to discourage excessive or unnecessary risk taking.
 We believe that base salary, as a non-variable element of compensation, helps to moderate the incentives to incur risk in the pursuit of increased financial performance metrics that are directly tied to the payment of variable elements of compensation.
 To perform its moderating function, we believe that base salary should make up a substantial portion of target total compensation.
-Our NEOs' fiscal 2010 base salaries were, on average, approximately 74% of their fiscal 2010 total actual compensation.
+Our NEOs' fiscal 2011 base salaries were, on average, more than 75% of their fiscal 2011 total actual compensation.
 Although we do not expect base salaries to continue to comprise such a significant portion of total actual compensation, we intend for base salary to make up a substantial portion of target total compensation in future years.
-We also did not increase base salaries for executives in either fiscal 2010 or fiscal 2011 pending significantly improved operating results. - Our annual bonus plan financial performance goals are directly tied to and support our strategic business plan and are based upon annual operating budget levels that are reviewed and approved by our board of directors and that we believe are attainable at their targeted levels without the need to (i) take excessive or unnecessary risks; (ii) take actions that would violate our Code of Conduct; or (iii) make material changes to our long-term business strategy or our methods of management or operation.
-We use the same bonus pool for all employees, and we must achieve a very high threshold of profitability and adjustments are made for employee efficiency and for quantifiable employee errors.
+We also did not increase base salaries for executives in either fiscal 2011 or fiscal 2012 pending significantly improved operating results.